Modesto Méndez

-Modesto Méndez Amador (born 6 January 1998) is a Cuban footballer who plays as a defender for Inter Miami CF II in MLS Next Pro, and the Cuba national team.
+Modesto Méndez Amador (born 6 January 1998) is a Cuban footballer who plays as a defender for the Cuba national team.

 Career

 Inter Miami CF II

 After joining the club in early 2020, Méndez made his debut for the club on 18 July 2020, tallying 63 minutes before being replaced by Ian Fray in a 2–0 defeat to Greenville Triumph.

 On 12 July 2021, Méndez joined USL Championship side Charleston Battery on a short-term loan deal.

+On 1 August 2023, Méndez moved to USL Championship side Hartford Athletic.

+Méndez signed for USL League One club Lexington SC on 15 December 2023.
+He was released by Lexington following their 2024 season.

 International career

 Méndez debuted for the Cuba national team in a 1–0 2022 FIFA World Cup qualification win over Saint Vincent and the Grenadines on 8 June 2021.